galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 > ### {% icon question %} Questions
 >
 > 1. Which portion of reads contains adapters?
-> 2. How many reads were still longer than 20 after the trimming?
+> 2. How many reads are still longer than 20 after the trimming?
 >
 > > ### {% icon solution %} Solution
 > >